JackSzwergold/Writing/memories/Putting Trick Candles on Howie’s Birthday Cake But Realizing it Was a Mistake Since it Was an Ice Cream Cake.md

 A few days passed and it was time for Howie’s birthday.
 I almost forgot about it to be honest with you until someone I was playing outside with mentioned it to me.
 I rushed up to my apartment, ran into my apartment, grabbed the trick candles out of my desk, shoved them in my pocket and headed outside.

 My plan was to use the candles on Howie’s birthday cake.
-Watch him struggle to blow the candles out, and then when he was just at the edge of being frustrated, I would pull out my gift for him: THe pack of remaining trick candles he wanted!
+Watch him struggle to blow the candles out, and then when he was just at the edge of being frustrated, I would pull out my gift for him: The pack of remaining trick candles he wanted!
 What a perfect plan, right?

+Anyway, so I was back outside until Howie’s mom showed up and invited us all upstairs to celbrate Howie’s birthday.

+We all followed her up the stairs of the tenement up to their family’s apartment.
+It was like everyone else’s apartment back then: Small dinky and somewhat crammed.
+The cake was in the kitchen was small, dinky and crammed as well.

+As everyone jockeyed for position, I was trying to figure out how to swap out the candles; which happily weren’t lit yet.
+I don’t recall what birthday we were celebrating at the time, but it was a good bet this was his 8th birthday.
+So I had to quickly swap out 8 candles.

+One of our mutual neighborhood friends, Arthur, noticed me thinking a bit too much and asked what was up.
+I showed him the trick candles and told him what I wanted to do.
+“Cool!” he said.
+We both looked around and realized that somehow we were the only ones left alone in the kitchen.
+So we decided that was a sign and both scrambled to swap out the candles.
+It was pretty easy to do since they were placed in those small, dinky plastic holders.

+Within seconds we were done, and I took the swapped out “normal” candles and shoved them into my pocket, making sure to separate them from pack of remaining trick candles I had.

+Soon enough Howie and his parents and few other kids

 ***